BHP Foundation

 How to Apply

 This funder does not have a public application process.
 The BHP Foundation operates on an invitation-only basis and does not accept unsolicited proposals.
-Organizations cannot submit applications directly; instead, the Foundation identifies and approaches potential partners that align with their strategic priorities.
+Organisations cannot submit applications directly; instead, the Foundation identifies and approaches potential partners that align with their strategic priorities.

 The Foundation adopts an "investment approach," providing grant funding to innovative NGOs, think tanks, and national and international institutions with ambition to address root causes of social issues and shift underlying structures preventing equity and sustainability.